-An associate degree program in railroad operations prepares graduates for entry-level railroad careers with education in safety issues, environmental concerns, track information and procedural regulations.
-Students also gain technical expertise in switching tracks, using airbrakes and attaching cars.
+The day-to-day systems designed for efficiency in railroad operations are extensive.
+Associate degree training covers administrative responsibilities, equipment, and technical components, environmental affairs, safety regulations, and industry issues.
 Some railroad operations programs emphasize training and skills to become a railroad conductor.
-These 2-year programs typically require applicants to hold a high school diploma and complete a background check and physical exam.
+These 2-year programs typically require applicants to hold a high school diploma or the GED equivalent and complete a background check and physical exam.

 Associate Degree in Railroad Operations